-Any student or parent/guardian may bring a bullying incident(s) to any staff member in the school.
+Any student or parent/ guardian may bring a bullying incident(s) to any staff member in the school.
 All staff have a role in relation to preventing anti-bullying behaviour.
 They are expected to observe and report to the relevant teachers any bullying concerns that they have.

-• All reports, including anonymous reports of bullying, must be investigated and dealt with by the relevant teacher, tutor or student support coordinator.

-- All reports of bullying should be recorded on the anti-bullying report form (attached as appendix I) and/ or the differentiated report form for accessibility (appendix II). - All teachers and non-teaching staff such as secretaries, SNAs, caretakers, and cleaners must report any bullying behaviour witnessed by them or mentioned to them.
+- All reports, including anonymous reports of bullying, must be investigated and dealt with by the relevant teacher, tutor or student support coordinator. - All reports of bullying should be recorded on the anti-bullying report form (attached as appendix II) and/ or the differentiated report form for accessibility (appendix III). - All teachers and non-teaching staff such as secretaries, SNAs, caretakers, and cleaners must report any bullying behaviour witnessed by them or mentioned to them.
 They are to report this to the relevant Student Support Co-Ordinator. - The relevant teacher or student support coordinator deals with the report of bullying and meets the students involved.
 These meetings take place outside the classroom and are best investigated in a calm manner and with appropriate privacy.
-The students will be interviewed separately. - All meetings are recorded and detailed using an Anti-Bullying record form(s) (Appendix I). - The alleged parties should be listened to and in some cases asked to write an account of the alleged bullying.
+The students will be interviewed separately. - All meetings are recorded and detailed using an Anti-Bullying record form(s) (Appendix II). - The alleged parties should be listened to and in some cases asked to write an account of the alleged bullying.
 In some cases, where appropriate, with students with AEN, writing may not be the appropriate method of recording events. - Each party has the opportunity to tell their side of the story and the relevant teacher records all information on the Anti-Bullying record form.
 The relevant teacher should obtain written accounts of the incident(s) from the student(s) alleged to have engaged in bullying behaviour and from any witnesses noting important facts (who, what, where, when, why, names of witnesses etc).
-A restorative approach is used in order to restore relationships. - A warning is issued to the student involved and the student is advised that the behaviour must cease immediately.
-The student is asked not to discuss the issue with other students. - The relevant teacher ensures that the student understands the issue.
+A restorative approach is used in order to restore relationships. - The relevant teacher ensures that the student understands the issue.
 In some cases, or if required for students with AEN, a resource teacher or tutor may allocate extra teaching time to ensure they fully understand the incident.
 Appropriate resources may be used to assist this teaching.
-In some cases, extra social skills classes may be provided to support AEN students who find some situations difficult to comprehend. - 9.
-The school's procedures for investigation, follow up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows:
+In some cases, extra social skills classes may be provided to support AEN students who find some situations difficult to comprehend. - In cases where it has been determined by the relevant teacher that bullying behaviour has occurred, the parents of the parties involved should be contacted at an early stage to inform them of the matter and explain the actions being taken (by reference to the school policy).
+The school should give parents an opportunity of discussing ways in which they can reinforce or support the actions being taken by the school and the supports for their pupils;